sil-org/psr3-adapters/README.md

 - This writes to stdout, bypassing any output buffering that PHP might be doing.

 ### Psr3Yii2Logger
-- Make sure your Yii config bootstraps the `log` componenet.
+- Make sure your Yii config bootstraps the `log` component.
 In other words, include something like this in your Yii config:
   `'bootstrap' => ['log']`